AmeliaTYR/certificate-data-scraper/docs/README.md

 Further tools to add your certificate data to your personal website coming soon!

+## Why Use this Macros?
+While working on skills upgrading through online learning platforms, it becomes quickly apparent that there are few sites that can reasonably display the large library of certificates in a manner that is concise, not overwhelming to the viewer and easy to search through.

+As such, extraction of the certificate data and migrating from the typical Linkedin profile built-in certificate display system to a custom certificate data display site is preferable.
+The idea is to condense the information while also providing links to the individual certificate proofs, so as not to subtract from the authenticity of the claims.

 ## Using the Macros

 #### Set up